Why you don't Get a Sak Yant at a Bamboo Tattoo Shop

 Real Sak Yant Masters do not copy the incorrect script that a Tattoo Shop Artist uses from the design they download from the internet.
 The Sak Yant Master will create the real magical script freehand.

-Nearly every Sak Yant image you find online or in tattoo catalogues is drawn incorrectly—some even include false spells or copyright marks from Sak Yant masters.
+Nearly every Sak Yant image you find online and or in tattoo catalogues used by tattoo Artists, is drawn incorrectly.
+All have false spells and some even the copyright marks from Sak Yant masters.
 This was originally done to protect authentic designs from being copied by those who lack the knowledge to use them properly.

 Unfortunately, this method has not been very effective.
 Tattoo artists generally cannot correct these errors, nor do they usually care.
 Many justify offering such designs as “sacred-inspired art,” regardless of whether the details are accurate.